 I understand that most engaged couples have never hired a wedding MC & DJ before; this usually means most couples also don’t know what to ask when inquiring and meeting with potential wedding DJs.
 To help you make a more informed decision about who handles this very important role at your reception – as well as determining which of the wedding DJs you are interviewing is the right fit for you and your reception – I’ve compiled the following list of questions below, along with guidance on what to look for in their answers.

 This list is split into three sections: questions to ask as you research and inquire with DJs in your area; questions to ask the wedding DJs you choose to meet with; and finally, questions that can be asked at any time, but do need to be answered before you hire your DJ.
-For the sake of convenience, I’ve also compiled all of the questions into a simple PDF guide at the bottom of this blog post for you to print and use at your consultations.

-QUESTIONS TO ASK WHEN MAKING INQUIRIES
+QUESTIONS TO ASK WHEN MAKING AN INQUIRY

 Ask these questions before deciding whether to schedule a consultation with the wedding DJ candidate or not.

 1. Do you have my wedding date open?